LikhithRanga/Malicious-URL-Detection/README.md

 Make sure you have Python 3.x installed.
 You will also need the following libraries:

+### NOTE: REFER DOCUMENTATION FOR COMPLETE DETAIL OF THE PROJECT..

 ```bash
 pip install Flask Flask-SQLAlchemy Flask-Bcrypt Flask-JWT-Extended pandas scikit-learn